nitinhb/happiestbaby/README.md

 4.Search for vysor and install it as chrome extension.

-5.Open visor from chrome and search for connected device and select view device.
+5.Open vysor from chrome and search for connected device and select view device.